-Intergovernmental Review: This funding opportunity (program) is not subject to Executive Order 12372.
+Intergovernmental Review: This solicitation ("funding opportunity") is not subject to Executive Order 12372.
 (In completing the SF-424, applicants are to make the appropriate selection in response to question 19 to indicate that the "Program is not covered by E.O.
 12372.")